sebbekarlsson/fjb/README.md

 ```
 "CommonJS", "AMD", "System", "UMD", "ES6", "ES2015" or "ESNext"
 ```
-> FJB does not implement this concept. open_mouth:
+> FJB does not implement this concept.
 > Instead, FJB adapts the code automatically through static analysis.
 > FJB aims to generate code that works everywhere (when possible).
 > A bundler should be smart enough so that the developer can focus on other things. :brain: